Connecting to public Wi-Fi networks - threat or scare?

 Hackers can see everything you do on public Wi-Fi.

-Reality: If you’re on a legitimate website that uses the HTTPS protocol (you'll recognise it from “https://” in the address bar or a message saying “Connection is secure” when you click the padlock icon), your communication with the server is encrypted – meaning the hacker can’t see the page content, text, passwords or any data you enter.
-However, it can still see some information ‘from the outside’, such as:
+Reality: If you’re browsing a legitimate website that uses the HTTPS protocol (you’ll recognize it by the “https://” in the address bar or a message like “Connection is secure” when you click the padlock icon), your communication with the server is encrypted.
+This means hackers cannot see the content of the page, any text you enter, passwords, or other sensitive data.
+However, they may still be able to view some external metadata, such as:

 - The domain you're visiting (e.g. google.com)

-- The content of the visited page (text, images, forms)
+- The actual content of the page (text, images, forms)

-Summary: If you’re visiting a legitimate HTTPS site, your communication is encrypted.
-This means a hacker can’t see the contents, passwords, or personal information you enter.
-They may, however, see some basic metadata such as the domain name and limited device info.
-In the Czech Republic, HTTPS is generally standard, but this may not be the case elsewhere.
+Summary: When visiting a legitimate HTTPS website, your communication is encrypted.
+Hackers can't see the contents, passwords, or personal information you enter, though they may still access limited metadata like the domain name and some device info.
+HTTPS is common in the Czech Republic but may be less widespread in other countries.

 Myth 2